byronwolfman/nomad-playground/labs/02-simple-pollers.md

        }
 ```

 Deploy again with `nomad run job-files/poller.nomad`.
 At first, nothing should be significantly different.
-After all, the impolite poller was the one that was _started,_ not _stopped_ this time.
+After all, the impolite poller was the one that was _started,_ not _stopped_ with this deploy.
 Start tailing logs with `nomad logs -f -job webapp-poller` and roll the version between 0.2 and 0.1 again, while watching the `docker ps` and `nomad status` windows as well.

-The poller just keeps going.
+The poller wants to keep going.
 To be fair, this poller was written to explicitly ignore SIGTERM so that it would be logged.
 Some apps won't necessarily catch and handle SIGTERM; they'll just keep going without any outward indication.
 Nomad (or rather, Docker) gives the container 10 seconds to finish whatever it's doing.
-If it hasn't stopped of its own accord by then, it is send SIGKILL (and SIGKILL means business).
+If it hasn't stopped of its own accord by then, it will send SIGKILL (and SIGKILL means business).

 If 10 seconds isn't enough, the [kill_timeout](https://www.nomadproject.io/docs/operating-a-job/update-strategies/handling-signals.html) option allows you to set a longer grace period.